Street Names – Crystal Meth

 Most of the people mix up methamphetamine and Amphetamines, but this is understandable since they are similar in so many ways.
-Methamphetamine, meth, is manufactured using amphetamine as the parent drug.
+Methamphetamine, “meth”, is manufactured in clandestine homes, illegally, using amphetamine as the parent drug.
 Amphetamine has been around for long but meth has received a lot of publicity over the recent years due to its addiction even though the two are very addictive.
 Methamphetamine usually breaks down and then metabolizes into amphetamine.

 After taking the drug whether orally or smoking, the user typically has the following effects;

 Crystal Meth Addiction Side Effects